National Oilwell Varco (NOV) Q2 2017 Results - Earnings Call Transcript

 Through our recent acquisition of Pipex, NOV entered into the composite structures market – think platforms, tanks and handrails – which enhances NOV's offerings in offshore rigs, FPSOs and other marine vessels due to the ability of composites to reduce weight and corrosion susceptibility in marine environments.
 For example, we recently executed a North Sea platform project where we ended up reducing the platform's weight by almost 700 metric tons.

 In the mining market, we embed structurally-reinforced epoxy resin pipe with high alumina ceramic to create a product that's both durable and corrosion-proof, even in abrasive slurries like mine tailings.
-Our enhanced manufacturing and design technology combined with our global presence and raw material advantages again equal competitive advantage.
+Our enhanced manufacturing and design technology, combined with our global presence and raw material advantages, again equal competitive advantage.
 Amid challenging offshore drilling conditions, NOV is pivoting to new markets and new opportunities.
 I offer these examples to illuminate the robust portfolio of technologies NOV will bring to the next oilfield upturn.

 Last quarter, I talked about our Downhole Tools and our Process & Float Technologies businesses, and today NOV WellSite Services and Fiber Glass Systems.
 In these, and in all of our business units, we steadily and smartly applied capital, both organically and through M&A, to build global leading franchises that are capable of generating strong through-cycle returns.
 It's what we do.
 NOV remains exceptionally well-positioned for the inevitable upturn.

 Finally, before I hand it over to Jose to review the operating results for our second quarter, I want to take a moment to convey our thanks to our terrific employees.
 Your performance has been amazing and I'm proud of the great job you continue to do.
-So thank you.
+So, thank you.

 Jose?